sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 I am publishing this list in hopes that AgileBits, the company that owns 1Password, wants to adopt it for 1Password's passphrase generator.

-Of course nothing is stopping others from using this list for other purposes, assuming they adhere to the attached LICENSE.
+Of course nothing is stopping others from using this list for other purposes, assuming they adhere to the relevant licensing (see parent directory's README file for more).

 ## Attributes of the new list